- What We Do

 By replacing your lawn with native and pollinator-friendly plants, you'll help reverse this trend!
 Plants do a much better job at absorbing rainwater, reducing the amount of runoff coming off of your yard.
 Native plants are also better adapted to our climate, so they require less water than grass.
 And by creating wildlife habitat, you're part of a growing network of urban habitat that benefits, people, pollinators, birds, and other animals.

 Replacing your grass lawn with habitat is a great way to reduce your impact on Puget Sound while supporting pollinators and other wildlife.
 The Pierce Conservation District is here to help!
 Every year, our staff works with homeowners, schools, and community groups to design and plant pollinator gardens and create urban wildlife habitat on their property.
 These new gardens replace grass lawns, a major source of pollution, and beautify our community.
 Contact PCD today to set up a site visit with our staff to see how you can create habitat at home!
+You can find even more support to get started by visiting our resources page.

 |Green Stormwater Mini-Grant||Get up to $4,000 and support to turn your lawn into habitat for pollinators and other wildlife||Apply for a mini-grant by Oct.
 29|